swade1987/swade1987.github.io/_posts/2016-08-10-from-dotnet-to-docker-the-pds-journey.md

 After numerous meetings with the Head of Development ([Dan Barrett](https://twitter.com/dasbarrett)) and the Director of Digital Development ([Emma Allen](https://twitter.com/_allenemma)) a team was formed to create a CD pipeline which would be used for the Alpha release of the new website.

+We were given a lot of free reign here, the only decision which was made for us was that the website would be hosted on AWS.

+I managed to convince the team that all our infrastructure setup would be configured using code.
+I pitched that we use [Terraform](https://www.terraform.io/) and they seemed to be behind the idea, well that was easy!